Updated June 2020

 While Guadalupe Mountains National Park is currently closed due to COVID, mark it for later because it’s a bucket list adventure!
 Hikers from all over come to the park to hike the 8.5 mile round trip, 6-8 hour hike to the top of Guadalupe Peak where the views get better with every mile.
 In addition to the rewarding view on Guadalupe Peak, there are 80 miles of easy trails to hike or backpack through the wildlife.
 And the views are stunning from whenever you are!

-CULBERSON COUNTY | 8 HOURS FROM WORK | DIRECTIONS
+CULBERSON COUNTY | 8 HOURS FROM DALLAS | DIRECTIONS

 LOST MAPLES STATE NATURAL AREA